livepeer/LIPs/LIPs/LIP-snapshot_earnings.md

 #### `MerkleProof` Library

-`MerkleEarnings` will use `MerkleProof` contract from OpezenZepplin  to verify proofs: https://docs.openzeppelin.com/contracts/3.x/api/cryptography#MerkleProof
+`MerkleEarnings` will use `MerkleProof` contract from OpenZeppelin  to verify proofs: https://docs.openzeppelin.com/contracts/3.x/api/cryptography#MerkleProof

 This function exposes a single internal API